| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 uniformity needed to insure that the desired product or process parameters

+are achieved.
 Figure 1 and Figure 2 are examples of the energy distribution

 for a range of different terminal energies.
 The penetration range in